jerren9312/iccc/index.md

 {% capture text %}

 We are currently looking for self-motivated students to work with me on research projects in networking analytics, cybersecurity, artificial intelligence, etc.
-- Graduate Assistantship for Ph.D. and research Master students  (based on availability)
+- Graduate Assistantship for PhD/research Master students (if available)
-- Research Experience for professional Master students/Bachelor students Prospective students can use the "Prospective students" link below.
+- Research Experience for professional Master/Bachelor students Prospective students can use the "Prospective students" link below.

 {%